clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - Vitamins: yes/no?
 - Probiotics: yes/no?
 - Oil &/or Saliva pulling for Gum Health: yes/no?
-- 1 Hour Afternoon Nap: yes/no?
+- Afternoon Nap: yes/no?
 - 20 minute Insight timer Shikantaza: yes/no?
-- Mindful-Rigpa Gum Care: yes/no?
+- Dzogchen Ngondro: yes/no?
 - Smile meditation: yes/no?
 ---